silnrsi/smith/README.md

 but will not all the other font tooling which smith will search for when `smith configure` is run.

-To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/)
+To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/) (still to be updated)

 #### Docker image and helper script
 A Docker image containing the whole toolchain is available both to provide a base for CI systems and for local interactive use.

 You need to install [Docker](https://docs.docker.com/get-docker/) along with the helper script called [anvil](https://github.com/silnrsi/anvil/).

+All the low-level details on building the Docker image yourself (not using anvil, the recommended approach) are described in [Docker-steps.md](Docker-steps.md)

 ### Documentation